AroshaSilva/SideLoad_-_APK_Installer/README.md

 2. **Extract the Files**
    - Create a folder named ' platform-tools ' or Extract the zip file to your C:\ (primary disk), but ensure that all the extracted files must be within a folder named 'platform-tools'.

-//This location is non-negotiable as this software application will only look for the platform-tool folder located among the folders in your C:\ disk or refer to (3.1) in this page.
-This app originally will not access any other system or personal files other than files in ' C:\platform-tools 'folder.
+*This location is non-negotiable as this software application will only look for the platform-tool folder located among the folders in your C:\ disk or refer to (3.1) in this page.
+This app originally will not access any other system or personal files other than files in ' C:\platform-tools ' folder.*

 NOTE: Extracting files to this location ensures that this app won't access any personal or system files.

    - You should have: `C:\platform-tools\adb.exe`

-**Manual installation ensure latest Platform tool packages/ADB drivers will be installed and reduces security concerns like false accusations to me or other HOST-privacy concerns.
+**I did not ship the software together with platform-tools in order to be protected from license and copyright issues.
+However still, Manual installation ensure latest Platform tool packages/ADB drivers installed for usage and reduces security concerns like false accusations to me or other HOST-privacy concerns.
 Without Platform tools, this app does not have any purpose.**

-3. **Run APK Installer** > Click yes in admin privilege request.
-This ensure that program does not have any restriction to access platform-tools files.
+3. **Run APK Installer** -> *Click yes in admin privilege request.
+This ensure that program will run smoothly without any restrictions to access platform-tools files.*
    - Launch the application
    - It will automatically detect ADB at `C:\platform-tools` **Some times, application may display 'ADB not installed' once started, but neglect the warning-massage box and click 'Refresh' button.

-(3.1) ### Alternative Locations (if C:\platform-tools doesn't work):
+**(3.1) ### Alternative Locations (if C:\platform-tools doesn't work):*
-The app will also check these locations:
+*The app will also check these locations:*
-- `C:\adb\adb.exe`
+*- `C:\adb\adb.exe`*
-- `C:\Android\platform-tools\adb.exe`
+*- `C:\Android\platform-tools\adb.exe`*

 _________________________________________________________________________________
 To Verify whether platform tools are Installation